Skip to navigation | Skip to main content | Skip to footer

 In DASS, we are guided by the legal definition of disability.
 The Equality Act 2010 defines disability as a physical or mental impairment that has a ‘substantial’ and ‘long term’ negative effect on your ability to do normal daily activity.

-• If you have already seen Occupational Health, we may also be able to accept an Occupational Health report as medical evidence.
-To enable us to access your Occupational Health reports, we would need you to complete a release form to enable DASS to request these reports
+• If you have already met with Occupational Health, we may also be able to accept an Occupational Health report as medical evidence.
+You can either send us a copy of any reports or you can complete a release form to enable DASS to request these reports from Occupational Health.

-If you do not currently have an assessment report and would like to explore a diagnosis through the University then you should book a quick query to discuss with a staff advisor
+• An educational psychologist report for specific learning differences such as dyslexia or dyspraxia.
+If you do not currently have an assessment report and would like to explore a diagnosis through the University then you should book a quick query to discuss with a Staff Advisor